renatawong/quantum-protein-structure-prediction/README.md

 # quantum-psp
 Task: Developing Python code using IBM Quantum QISKit for my quantum algorithms for protein structure prediction.

 The code presented here is partly included in my dissertation "Application of Quantum Computing to ab initio Protein Structure Prediction" (February, 2020).
-This project is ongoing.
+This project has been completed.
+As a result, a paper titled "Quantum Speedup for Protein Structure Prediction" (https://ieeexplore.ieee.org/document/9374469) has been published in IEEE Transactions on NanoBioscience in March 2021.

 **_ccrca-circuit-2bit_**: implementation of doubly controlled quantum ripple-carry adder for sequences of length 2